ShahmirYousaf/Web-Programming/README.md

 - **Uber and Shopify Backend Design**: Design the backend systems for Uber's ride-hailing service and Shopify's e-commerce platform.
 - **Leaderboard Development**: Implement a leaderboard with backend functionality.

+### Class-Activity:
+-BookDetails Page that has search function and a button change view between grid and list.